mhamrah/kubernetes-coreos-units/README.md

 * Specified as a Global unit running on ```MachineMetadata=k8srole=master```
 * Assumes Etcd2 is running on same node
 * Binds to all addresses

-I was thrown for a loop with service-cluster-ip-range.
-This is different from your Flannel network.
-It is used by Kubernetes so service objects you specify can be routed alongside your pods.
-The kube-proxy service will dynamically configure your host's routing tables so services are accessible.
-I opted for the 172.22/16 private address space as 10.100/16 may already be used if you work in a large organization.
-If you have no idea what [10.100/16 or 172.22/16 means, I wrote a quick post on CIDR notation.](http://blog.michaelhamrah.com/2015/05/networking-basics-understanding-cidr-notation-and-subnets-whats-up-with-16-and-24/)

 ## kube-controller-manager